nazimboudeffa/medusa-q-and-a/README.md

 - Install Admin
 - CORS
 - Check that you are using the right url
+  - If it's localhost use the right PORT
+  - If you are using a domain name use the subdomains
 - Check that you are using https